EBregains/blog/src/posts/blog-portfolio/blog-portfolio.md

 ### The Technologies

 The project was created using Svelte and Svelte kit.
 I used OpenProps for the styling and my own svgs to make it more mine.
+Posts are locally stored and used through an API request.
+The "Contact" form is connected to a Supabase project to store the messages with the emails.
 Git and Github were used for version control and deployment.
-Currently deployed in Vercel and builded with Svelte Vercel Adapter.
+Currently deployed in Vercel and built with Svelte Vercel Adapter.